-Installing Nighres¶
+Installing Nighres

-From PyPI¶
+From PyPI

 You can download the latest stable release of Nighres from PyPI.

-Because parts of the package have to be built locally it is currently not possible to use pip install
+Because parts of the package have to be built locally it is currently not possible to use pip install directly from PyPI.
+Instead, please download and unpack the tarball to Build Nighres.
+(Or use the Docker image)

-From Github¶
+From Github

 You can also get the latest version from Github